+WordPress is written in PHP.
 PHP is a server-side programming language.
-WordPress is written in PHP.
-Every website needs a WordPress hosting server for its functioning properly.
-Web servers are just like any other servers or like any other computer they need space or memory to run several applications at a time.
+Every website needs a WordPress hosting server for its proper functioning.
+Web servers are just like any other servers or computer, they need space or memory to run several applications at a time.
 Server administrator allocates the specified memory size to different PHP.

-When your WordPress require more memory by the default allocated memory you get to see this error.
+When your WordPress requires more memory by the default allocated memory you get to see this error.

 Fatal error: Allowed memory size of 33554432 bytes exhausted (tried to allocate 2348617 bytes) in /home4/xxx/public_html/wp-includes/plugin.php on line xxx